 Environment – How important is the environment and your setting to you?
 Is my environment energizing or draining?
 Is there ways I can improve my surroundings?

 Self Care – How much of a priority is self-care in my life?
-What are ways I can attend to my self care to help me feel more balanced?
+What are ways I can attend to my self-care to help me feel more balanced?
 Am paying attention and addressing my needs?
-How can I incorporate and learn new self care techniques?
-How can I ensure to practice self care on a regular basis?
+How can I incorporate and learn new self-care techniques?
+How can I ensure to practice self-care on a regular basis?

 Once you have drawn a dot within each section, connect the dots together to form a circle.
 It is ok if the circle does not come out perfectly balanced.

 Step 4: Create meaningful and purposeful goals to have a more balanced and evenly shaped wheel.
 Look at which areas of your life need more of your focus and how slight adjustments can help overall improve your health and well-being.
-You may want to start with the areas that displays your strengths and then address the more challenging life areas if you find yourself getting overwhelmed.
-Don’t ignore your strengths, they are just as important if not more so then the weaknesses or areas of improvement.
+You may want to start with the areas that display your strengths and then address the more challenging life areas if you find yourself getting overwhelmed.
+Don’t ignore your strengths, they are just as important if not more so than the weaknesses or areas of improvement.

-Best way to create concrete and achievable goals is to make them SMART
+The best way to create concrete and achievable goals is to make them SMART

 S – Specific M- Measurable A- Attainable R- Relastic T-Time Based